tuangatech/MLOps-Projects/MLFlow/README.md

 # End-to-End ML Deployment with MLflow, FastAPI, and AWS Fargate
 In this project, I walk through how to train, track, and deploy a machine learning model using a modern MLOps stack — combining XGBoost, MLflow, FastAPI, and AWS ECS with Fargate.
 The goal is to build a regression model that predicts the median house value of a California block group based on features like income level, house age, number of rooms, and geographic location.
 I use XGBoost for its strong performance on tabular data and MLflow to track training runs, log metrics, and register the trained model for deployment.

 Once the model is trained and registered in MLflow, I use FastAPI to create a simple web service that exposes a`/predict` endpoint for real-time inference.
-To deploy this service in a scalable and serverless way, I containerize the application with Docker and run it on AWS ECS Fargate, which handles infrastructure management without needing to provision EC2 instances.
+To deploy this service in a scalable and serverless way, I containerize the application with Docker and run it on AWS ECS with Fargate, which handles infrastructure management without needing to provision EC2 instances.

 This end-to-end solution demonstrates a practical approach to deploying ML models in production with a clean, reproducible workflow.
 It’s particularly useful for developers and data scientists who want a minimal yet scalable setup without diving deep into Kubernetes or setting up custom inference servers.